yans0ng/object_tracking/README.md

 ## Introduction
-This project originiates from the final project of Digital Image Processing at Columbia University (ELEN 4830 Spring 2017).
+This project originated from the final project of Digital Image Processing at Columbia University (ELEN 4830 Spring 2017).

 ## Model Details:
 The algorithm is based on Siamese model with several highway nets.
 Model is first trained offline with